electrumsv/electrumsv-sdk-docker/README.md

-# LiteClient Docker Compose
+# PayD Docker Compose
-This is an example of how you might run a [LiteClient](https://docs.bitcoinsv.io) implementation as a Docker Container.
+This is an example of how you could run [PayD](https://github.com/electrumsv/electrumsv) and interact with it using the same json-rpc interface which is used in the BitcoinSV node software.
 The instructions below assume you have [docker compose](https://docs.docker.com/compose/install/) installed and the Docker daemon is running.

 ## Setup
 ```bash